Andrew-2910/BSE_Template_Portfolio/index.md

 # 5 axes robotic arm
-My project is a five axes robotic arm that can be controlled with an app on your phone with only a couple sliders.
-It will be using a NEMA17 motor for the base and several servos for the rest of the joints and claw.
+My project is an industrial five axes robotic arm that can be controlled with an app on your phone with only a couple sliders.
+It will be using an arduino nano esp32, a NEMA17 motor for the base rotation, and several +servos for the rest of the joints and claw.

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML